photograph

 Cochlea from Medical Dictionary- The Free Dictionary

 When I was in high school, I was blessed to attend a two week music workshop at the University of Georgia.
 I began by playing oboe in the orchestra, but switched to sing in the advanced choir.
-It was much more rewarding to me, and I thoroughly enjoyed singing Alto to Mozart's Dixit Dominus as one of the collection of classical pieces we sang for the cumulative concert.
+It was much more rewarding to me, and I thoroughly enjoyed singing Alto to Mozart's Dixit Dominus as one of the classical pieces we sang for the cumulative concert.

 In the poem below, I demonstrate my semiotic theory of iconic realism by writing a description of the hearing process, but one aspect of that process is unexpected: the cochlea is dormant.
 This human ear is deaf.
 Thus, this perfect individual will never hear...Dixit Dominus.
 (It is God's Word.)
 I have placed the iconic representation of hearing with an iconic composition, Dixit Dominus to bring awareness of the beauty in all of humanity, especially in those individuals who cannot hear.